-Here’s what she had to say about her first week in Savannah with CCCS:
+Here’s what she said about her first week in Savannah with CCCS:

 Isabelle started her internship with CCCS at a busy but exciting time.
-CCCS is continuing its relationship with Horizons Savannah by presenting eight financial education classes to 55 middle school students over the span of one month.
-Isabelle will help facilitate classes along with Richard Reeve and Gabby Abbott during her summer in Savannah.
+Notably, CCCS continues its relationship with Horizons Savannah by presenting eight financial education classes to 55 middle school students over the span of one month.
+In fact, Isabelle will help facilitate classes along with Richard Reeve and Gabby Abbott during her summer in Savannah.

 “Working with kids has always been a passion of mine, so facilitating financial education classes for Horizons Savannah has been a treat.
 On Friday, we played financial football and I looked to the middle schoolers for the right answer.
 I’ve learned the importance of teaching financial education to elementary students.
 It’s important to educate them because it gives them time to establish good habits and plan for their future.”

 “I had the opportunity to sit in on counseling sessions with Kathryn, Financial Capability Coordinator.
 The first session I observed was budget counseling for a young couple about to start college in the fall.
 This session was beneficial for me in a number of ways.
-First, I was able to apply everything in the session to my own life since I am only a couple years older than the recently graduated high schoolers.
-Second, I learned how CCCS helps their clients and all the work that is done within seventy-five minutes.
+First, I could apply everything in the session to my own life since I am only a couple years older than the recently graduated high schoolers.
+Second, I learned how CCCS helps their clients and all the work done within seventy-five minutes.

 During my first week with CCCS, I learned new professional skills like greeting clients in financial distress over the phone.
 I’ve also learned the importance of budgeting and saving at a young age.
 I am looking forward to what the rest of the summer holds.”